Simacoder/airbnb-clone-project/README.md

 What it does: Access tokens have a limited lifespan and can be revoked when compromised.
 Why it matters: Limits exposure in case of a token leak and ensures sessions can be managed securely.

+> [!TIP]
+> Keep your CI/CD workflows fast and focused.
+Run unit tests, linting, and security checks on every push, but reserve heavy integration or deployment steps for changes to main branches (like main or production).
+This reduces wait times during development and avoids unnecessary deployments from feature branches.

 ## CI/CD Pipeline
 Continuous Integration (CI) and Continuous Deployment (CD) pipelines are essential for automating the build, test, and deployment processes of this project.
 They help ensure code quality, reduce human error, and enable faster and more reliable releases.